cn-uofbasel/CCN-PacketFuzzing/results.md

 If MetaInfo is added to protocol, the parser crashes when the length value exeed the buffer length or the subpackges doesn't sum up to the bufferlength.
 Following packages will be recieved but not longer decoded.

 Name Packages are always dropped.
-Unknown Packet Type
+Unknown Packet Type.
+No crash

+Level 0:
-Interestpackages: 900 Packages sent, correctly ignored false info, no errors raised (Fuzziness 0,1)
+Interestpackages: 900 Packages sent, correctly ignored false info, no errors raised
 DataPackes: Fuzziness
-LinkObject: TLV Length exceeds the Buffer Length even at fuzziness level 0, where all lengths are correct
+LinkObject: TLV Length exceeds the Buffer Length or TLV does not equal the total length of the Nestet TLV even at fuzziness level 0, where all lengths are correct.
+Parser crashes.

+Level 1:

+LinkObject: same as level 0.
+Here the error is valid, but still a crash occurs
+DataPackes: exceeds the Buffer Length and crash.
+InteresPackes: